 This document contains information to assist applicants submitting either a Stage 1 or Stage 2 application form.
-Applications for funding are made online through the NETSCC Research Awards Lifecycle Management System (REALMS).
-You must register or log-in to the NETSCC REALMS to complete and submit your application.
+Applications for funding are made online through the NIHR Research Awards Lifecycle Management System (REALMS).
+You must register or log-in to the REALMS to complete and submit your application.

 Please also ensure that you have read the Stage 1 application form guidance or the Stage 2 application form guidance notes fully and referred to the NIHR HTA programme website before contacting us with any queries.
 We have endeavoured to cover all necessary information relating to the application form through these resources.
 Incorrectly completed applications may be rejected.